sandeeep-prajapati/my_interview_prep_kit/Rocket_Science/syllabus.md

     **File:** `45_interplanetary_travel_simulation.md`
     Use simulation software to model

- a mission plan for traveling to another planet, analyzing the required trajectory and resources.

 46. **Explore the Ethics of Space Exploration**
     **File:** `46_ethics_of_space_exploration.md`
     Discuss the ethical considerations surrounding space exploration, including planetary protection and resource exploitation.